chenyk1990/dasdenoising/README.md

 -----------
 ## Gallery
-The gallery figures of the MATdrr package can be found at
+The gallery figures of the dasdenoising package can be found at
     https://github.com/chenyk1990/dasdenoising-dataonly/tree/main/gallery/
 Each figure in the gallery directory corresponds to a test_figNO.m script in the "main" directory with the exactly the same file name (figNO.png).